nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 - [`BidListPanel`](https://github.com/AY2021S1-CS2103-W14-1/tp/blob/master/src/main/java/seedu/address/ui/bid/BidListPanel.java)

 Each panel will display the list of the entities corresponding to the name of the panel.

+1. Alternative 1 (current choice): Choosing `TabBar` to represent information of our entities.
+    - Pros:
+        - Neater segmentation of entities visually
+        - Able to leverage on existing AB3 Ui implementation for representing `Person`

+    - Cons:
+        - Requires user to click to switch tab, not CLI-centric (tackled below)

+ 2. Alternative 2: Maintain a single list on GUI and list only relevant entities based on certain actions such as commands.
+    - Pros:
+        - Fewer changes to existing AB3 Ui implementation
+    - Cons:
+        - Increases code complexity as a combined list has to be created and filter accordingly

+The thought process behind the `Ui` was ultimately a choice between usability of the application and complexity of implementation.

 ---
 #### [`HelpWindow.java`](https://github.com/AY2021S1-CS2103-W14-1/tp/blob/master/src/main/java/seedu/address/ui/HelpWindow.java)